ezsystems/ezpublish-docker/README.md

     If you want to manually create a discovery hash, access https://discovery.etcd.io/new in a browser
 - Run `./fig.sh up -d`

-If you later just want to recreate specific images or containers, you then first remove those using `docker rmi [image]` and `docker rm [container]`, and then run
+If you later just want to recreate specific images or containers, you then first remove those using `docker rm [container]` and `docker rmi [image]`, and then run
 `fig.sh up -d --no-recreate`

 fig.sh is a wrapper for fig which also do some internal provisioning.
 Any command line arguments used when starting the wrapper is passed on to fig.

 ### Access your eZ Publish installation

-When the containers are created, you should be able to browse to eZ Publish setup wizard by going to http://localhost:8080/
+When the containers are created, you should be able to browse to eZ Publish setup wizard by going to http://[VM_IP_ADDR]:8080/ if using vagrant and http://localhost:8080/ if running the containers on localhost

 #### SSH